jyn514/saltwater/CONTRIBUTING.md

 since we want to see how the program behaves at runtime, and running arbitrary C code in-process is a recipe for disaster.

-Instead, rcc uses 'Runner tests', which are C files in `tests/runner-tests` that are compiled and run by `tests/runner.rs`.
+Instead, saltwater uses 'Runner tests', which are C files in `tests/runner-tests` that are compiled and run by `tests/runner.rs`.
 You can control the expected output using a comment at the top of the file (usually something like `// succeeds` or `code: 1`).